Get to Know the Files Stored in DWARF 3

 2.5 Videos

-- Connect the DWARF 3 to your computer using a USB C-C or USB A-C cable.
+- Connect DWARF 3 to your computer using a USB-C to USB-C or USB-A to USB-C cable.

-- Turn on the DWARF 3.
-It should appear as a disk/drive on your computer.
+- Power on DWARF 3.
+It should appear as a drive/disk on your computer.

 Formatting Notes: